Skip to content

 --db=/home/root/tesseract.db

-Access it's logs using
+Access its logs using

 docker logs -f tesseract